-Provider eClaims
+• Provider eClaims

-For Approved Providers who have registered to submit claims to Blue Cross through our electronic claims submission service, our e-claim service allows approved health care professionals to instantly submit claims at the time of service.
-This eliminates the need for you to submit your claim to Blue Cross and means you only pay the amount r submit your claim to Blue Cross and means you only pay the amount not covered under your group benefits plan (if any).
+For Approved Providers who have registered to submit claims to Blue Cross through our electronic claims submission service, our eclaim service allows approved health care professionals to instantly submit claims at the time of service.
+This eliminates the need for you to submit your claim to Blue Cross and means you only pay the amount not covered under your group benefits plan (if any).